JuliaPerf/LIKWID.jl/docs/src/tutorials/counting_flops.md

 ````

 Let's check whether this number makes sense.
 Our vectors are of length `N` and for each element
-we perform two FLOPs in the SAXPY operation: one multiplication and one addition.
+we perform two FLOPs in the daxpy operation: one multiplication and one addition.
 Hence,
 our expectation is

 ````julia